Manoe-K/create_queries/README.md

 	'name2': String		#name of the second source
 }
 ```
+TODO: Add the possibility to read a file / String as input

 This tool uses a local endpoint that needs to be setup with virtuoso in order to store rdf datasets.
 The datasets name shall be stored in graphs which names are the same as given in the `pair` data (name1 and name2).